nfikes/Canvas-file-organization-workflow/README.md

 How do you use this system?

-1. To effectively use this system, an EXE or EXEC can be downloaded from the IOS or WindowsOS folders in this repository.
+1. To effectively use this system, an EXE or EXEC can be downloaded from the macOS or WindowsOS folders in this repository.

 2. Next download your submissions from Canvas, they should arrive in a zip file, extract these to a folder you want to operate in.